tedwards947/es6-react-workshop/README.md

 ### `render()`

-We render the `<Video/>` just as before, no changes there, but we are adding
+We render the `<Video/>` just as before, no changes there, but we are adding:

 ```jsx
 <VideoPicker>